murex/mikado-testbuilders-kata/docs/Animation_Guide.md

 Ideas to apply this in your daily work:
 * Stick test mikado graphs on the wall, so that everyone can contribute
-* Use and online mind-map software and share it with the team (especially with a remote team)
+* Use an online mind-map software and share it with the team (especially with a remote team)
 * Try it on the next bug you have to deal with, while pairing with a buddy
 * Try [mob programming](https://en.wikipedia.org/wiki/Mob_programming), to quickly